isxaker/net_publish/README.md

 <h2>worth mentioning:</h2>

-1) The solution above works for entreprise comples solutions.
+1. The solution above works for complex enterprise solutions.
-2) Conditional compilation is out of scope of this article.
+2. Conditional compilation is out of scope of this article.